-Star Trek: Strange New Worlds just reinvented one of the franchise’s oldest alien adversaries.
-And they’ve given this classic antagonistic species an upgrade by injecting some blood from two of cinema’s most deadly extraterrestrials.
-We’re talking about the xenomorph from the Alien franchise, and the Predator.
-So what did SNW do to this alien race once thought of as a silly product of its 1960s time?
-First, we’ll tell you all about the Gorn, and why they haven’t appeared much for five decades.
+In its first season, Star Trek: Strange New Worlds reinvented one of the franchise’s oldest alien adversaries, the Gorn.
+They gave this classic antagonistic species an upgrade by injecting some blood from two of cinema’s most deadly extraterrestrials.
+We’re talking about Gorn inspired by the xenomorph from the Alien franchise and the Predator.
+In the season two finale of Strange New Worlds, “Hegemony,” the Gorn returned.
+And these aliens destroyed a Federation starship, along with most of a human colony.
+So how did Strange New Worlds update this alien race once thought of as a silly product of its 1960s time?
+First, we’ll tell you all about Star Trek‘s Gorn and why they haven’t appeared much for five decades.

-In “Memento Mori”, the Gorn only appeared in their space vessels.
+In “Memento Mori,” the Gorn only appeared in their Star Trek space vessels.
 We don’t actually see them in the reptilian flesh.
 Their vicious ways were only spoken of by Lt.
 Noonien Singh.
 In fact, they are described and treated as the shark in Jaws.
 When La’an described her childhood encounter with the Gorn and their lifeless eyes, it’s almost like hearing Quint talk about the shark that killed his crewmates on the U.S.S.
 Indianapolis.
-But in SNW episode nine, “All Those Who Wander,” we truly saw the Gorn for the first time in this series.
-And they owe their newest incarnation to two classic sci-fi adversaries, the xenomorph and the Predator.
+But in Strange New Worlds season one, episode nine, “All Those Who Wander,” we truly saw the Gorn for the first time in this Star Trek series.
+And they owe their newest incarnation to two classic sci-fi adversaries, the Xenomorph and the Predator.

 When the Enterprise responded to a distress beacon from a crashed Starfleet vessel, the U.S.S.
-Peregrine, they found the ship in shambles on an ice world, and the crew of 99 officers dead.
+Peregrine, they found the ship in shambles on an ice world and the crew of 99 officers dead.
 The logs showed that they had picked up three stranded refugees, all infected with Gorn eggs.
-They found a human girl (shades of Newt in Aliens) and an unknown alien among the wreckage.
-Despite initial scans showing nothing unusual, the Gorn eggs were hatching inside of one of the aliens.
+They found a human girl (shades of Newt in Aliens) and an unknown alien in the wreckage.
+Despite initial scans showing nothing unusual, the Gorn eggs were hatching inside one of the aliens.

-Just like in Ridley Scott’s Alien, the hatchling busted out of the victim’s body and scampers off.
+Just like in Ridley Scott’s Alien, the hatchling busted out of the victim’s body and scampered off.
 Two others then emerged from the body of another victim.
-The four hatchlings quickly became two, as they killed the others and fight for dominance.
+The four hatchlings quickly became two as they killed the others and fought for dominance.
 The POV shots of the Gorn hatchlings looked extremely similar to the heat signature vision of the alien hunters from the Predator franchise.
 Their reptilian appearance was also like the Predator, although that predates the movie, as the Gorn first appeared in 1967.
-Like the xenomorph from Alien, the Gorn matured at an exponential rate, but the Enterprise crew managed to kill it before it grew to full size.
+Like the Xenomorph from Alien, the Gorn matured at an exponential rate, but the Enterprise crew managed to kill it before it grew to full size.

-But the Enterprise crew took a heavy casualty.
-The Gorn hatchling spit a type of venom onto Chief Engineer Hemmer, similar to the Dilophosaurus in Jurassic Park.
-But this is more than venom.
+But the Enterprise crew took a heavy casualty when they fought the Gorn.
+The Gorn hatchling spit a type of venom onto Chief Engineer Hemmer (Bruce Horack), similar to the Dilophosaurus in Jurassic Park.
+But this was more than venom.
 La’an revealed that this is how the Gorn lay their eggs.
-Hemmer took his own life before allowing the Gorn to take hold of his.
-So far, in two separate episodes, we’ve yet to see a full-grown Gorn appear.
-But right now, they are definitely setting them up to be Starfleet’s most terrifying enemy since the Borg.
+Hemmer took his own life before allowing the Gorn to take hold of him.
+In the two separate episodes of season one, they did not show a full-grown Gorn.